top of page

 Unrecognized show points (Tier 1) will be awarded for placing at race meets and includes hunter pace, steeplechase and point to point races, provided the horse has earned points for fairly hunting in the field or as a staff horse.

-For horses of any gender showing in halter or in-hand classes in ALL disciplines (hunter breeding, IDHSNA in hand classes, Future Event Horse classes etc.).
-The level points will be awarded is determined by the age of the horse.
+For horses of any gender showing in halter or in-hand classes in any discipline (hunter breeding, IDHSNA in hand classes, Young Horse Series, Dressage suitability, etc.).
+This includes jump chute and other classes.
+The Levels are determined by the age of the horse.
+IDHSNA does not encourage ridden classes for horses under 4 years of age, nor jump chute for horses under 3.

-Level 1: For Four year-old purebred and partbred horses under saddle.
+Level 1: For Four year-old purebred and partbred horses.

-Level 2: For Five year-old purebred and partbred horses under saddle.
+Level 2: For Five year-old purebred and partbred horses.

 LEVEL AWARDS